|

 Less Is More

-We are the ‘Less is More’ type
+We are the "Less

 of traveler, and it is our emphasized style even today.
 We don’t have to pack